la11111/rgr/README.md

 This is the first project I've published on GitHub - It's still ugly, as I uploaded it as soon as it was bugfree*; If you find it useful and have suggestions, feel free to send them, post a patch, or whatever you do in git (I'm a git n00b as well ;P - I'll figure it out)

+I believe it should be relatively stable at this point.

 ###Special thanks:

 http://github.com/peta/redis-natives-py - this project would have been impossible to complete so rapidly without it.
 A nice implementation. :)